-Theorem~\ref{thm:newstricter-representation} states that under axiom~\ref{ax:newcaution}, in order for the act $f$ to be preferred to different act $g$ (not necessarily complementary to $f$), $f$ must be evaluated against a larger set of probabilistic scenarios than $g$.
-The opposite conclusion holds under axiom~\ref{ax:newCinD}.
-In particular, a twofold conservative preference satisfies both axioms if and only if $C=D$, so the preference is a symmetric twofold conservative.
+Proposition~\ref{prop_sym} states that under Axiom~\ref{sym1}, in order for the act $f$ to be preferred to different act $g$ (not necessarily complementary to $f$), $f$ must be evaluated against a larger set of probabilistic scenarios than $g$.
+The opposite conclusion holds under Axiom~\ref{sym2}.
+In particular, a concordant two-fold preference satisfies both axioms if and only if $C = D$, and thus the proposition provides a characterization of concordant twofold preferences.